masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 Anonymous function invokation directly as a full body function definition to another function argument.
 It is called callback function:

-// Full body anonymous function definition called to a web API function argument as a callback function let x = 16 let y = 9 setTimeout(function (param1, param2) {
+// full body anonymous function definition called to a web API function argument as a callback function let x = 16 let y = 9 setTimeout(function (param1, param2) {